 - Process Capability.
-It is the concept defined in the SEI Process Capability Maturity Model Integration (CMMI) for Development: "Software process capability describes the range of expected results that can be achieved by following a software process" [34].
+It is the concept designed in the SEI Process Capability Maturity Model Integration (CMMI) for Development: "Software process capability describes the range of expected results that can be achieved by following a software process".
 The software process capability of an organization provides means for predicting the most likely outcomes to be expected from the next software project the organization undertakes.
 In this way it is well defined how to work for achieving fixed objectives.
 In our work the identification of these activities results in a well defined set of requirements on method fragments to be selected or on specific stakeholders to be involved in the process. - Problem Type.
 The new process has to be tuned for a specific solution strategy to a class of problems.
-For instance, it is possible that, in a big company, different groups produce software for totally different areas.
-In such a situation it should be expected that each of these groups adopts a different design process giving the right importance to the aspects that are more sensible in its target implementation domain. - Development Context.
+It is possible that, in a big company, different groups produce software for totally different areas (for instance business administration, and biological systems simulation).
+In this situation it should be expected that each of these groups adopts a different design process giving the right importance to the aspects that are more sensible in its target implementation domain. - Development Context.
 It is a description of the available resources (both human and non human) and competencies that are available in the process enactment group.
 The development context is usually a sensitive aspect to be considered also because if the group is composed of people skilled with some specific approach or standard practice (for instance the use of UML in modelling the system), it is highly desirable to capitalize such an experience in order to lower training costs that always follow the introduction of a new design process.
 In the development context we also enumerate possible constraints that could come from available developing tools.

-The main outputs of the Process Analysis phase are:
+The main outputs of the Process Requirements Analysis phase are:

-• the core metamodel.
+- the core metamodel.
 It contains all the concepts that can be used to design and describe the system to be: it defines domain-specific concepts, solution concepts and all the concepts that specifically address the characteristic of the particular system a designer is developing, together with all of their relationships.
 For instance in the case of a MAS (Multi Agent System), a metamodel provides concepts such as agent, role, communication, agent task, and so on.
-Each concept of the metamodel must be defined (that means instantiated) or refined in at least one process fragment (of course it can be cited in several other fragments).
+Each concept of the metamodel must be designed/defined (that means instantiated) at least in one fragment of the process (whereas it can be cited in several other fragments). - Process Elements.

-• Process Elements.
 It is a list of elements composing the new design process.
-These elements can be activities (the work to be done), process roles (particular stakeholders performing the work) and work products (artefacts resulting from some activities) and they too can be used for the retrieval of method fragments [12][41].
+These elements can be activities (the work to be done), process roles (particular stakeholder performing the work) and work products (artefacts resulting from some activities) and they too can be used for the retrieval of method fragments [11][39].

 Metamodel elements and process elements greatly affect the following phase since they are the main inputs for the selection of fragments from the repository.
-In fact, in the next phase (Process Design), the designer will use these inputs for building the new process.
+In fact, in the next phase (Process Design phase), the designer will use these inputs for building the new process.
 This can be done by firstly defining an ordered list of MAS metamodel elements and then using this list for retrieving the fragments from the repository.

 At this stage it is likely that some fragments will need modifications and the initial metamodel some extensions.
-These operations will be performed in an incremental/iterative way until the new process is fully defined; further details about these activities are provided in the following.
+These operations will be performed in an incremental/iterative way until the new process is fully defined; further details about these activities are provided in the next section.